snafus/cephsum/README.md

 # ensure cksum adler32 is included in the tpc directive, in order to caclulate by default on transfer
 ofs.tpc cksum adler32 fcreds ?gsi =X509_USER_PROXY autorm xfr 40 pgm /etc/xrootd/xrdcp-tpc.sh

 # add this line to trigger external checksum calculation.
-Would be overwritten by other chksums
+Would be overwritten by other xrootd.chksum lines
 xrootd.chksum max 50 adler32 /etc/xrootd/xrd_cephsum.sh
 ```